kpratikin/Zomato-Tableau-Visualization/README.md

 # Zomato Platform Data Visualization

+### Objective:<br>
-### Objective is to analyse, understand and present information about Zomato platform.
+To analyse, understand and present information about Zomato platform.
 This analysis is divided into 3 areas i.e.

 1. About Zomato presence: <br>
 (a) In which Countries Zomato has its presence?<br>